liamfd/dotfiles/README_DOTFILES.md

 ### Update

-`dotfiles` is just an alias for this get repo.
+`dotfiles` is just an alias for this git repo.
 As such, you can use whichever git commands you'd like.
 For instance, to update the stored `.zshrc`:

 ```sh
 dotfiles status